 CO.
 No. Upon completion of this course, students will be able to PSO Addressed CL CO-1 define the key notions of algebraic number theory and outline their interrelation.
 5 Re CO-2 calculate the most important number theoretical quantities introduced during the course.
-5 Re CO-3 give an account of fundamental theorems of the course and apply them in specific cases.
-1,6 Re CO-4 calculate and solve the system of linear congruences and warning problem.
-2,6 Re CO-5 differentiate the greatest integer functions and arithmetic function.
-1,6 An CO-6 define and interpret the concepts of divisibility, congruence and prime factorization.
-5 Re CO-7 explains the notions of public key encryption and digital signatures.
-6 Un CO-8 describe and implement the specifics of some of the prominent techniques for public key crypto systems and digital signature schemes 6 Re
+5 Re CO-3 calculate and solve the system of linear congruences and warning problem.
+2,6 Re CO-4 differentiate the greatest integer functions and arithmetic function.
+1,6 An CO-5 explains the notions of public key encryption and digital signatures.
+6 Un CO-6 describe and implement the specifics of some of the prominent techniques for public key crypto systems and digital signature schemes 6 Re

 Semester IV

-Core XVII Number Theory and Cryptography Course Code:21PMAC43 Hrs/week: 5 Hrs/Sem:75 Credits: 4
+Core XVII Number Theory and Cryptography

+Course Code:21PMAC43 Hrs/week: 5 Hrs/Sem:75 Credits: 4